Cardiology

 ECGs depict narrow and wide PVCs.
 A: Patient with a narrow left bundle branch/inferior axis PVC.
 The patient had normal left ventricular (LV) function with persistent palpitations despite trials of metoprolol and flecainide.
 Ablation was performed successfully in the right parahisian region.
 B: A right bundle branch/superior axis PVC.
 This PVC is wider, and the patient had developed a cardiomyopathy with an ejection fraction of 42%.
 PVC ablation on the posteromedial papillary muscle resulted in complete restoration of normal LV function.
 [4]

 Frequent premature ventricular contractions after heart attacks require remote cardiology monitoring.
 [5] One customer notes that Apple Watch Series 4 detected a benign PVC.
 [6] (You can enable irregular rhythm notifications for Apple Watch with no claims regarding diagnosis.
-This feature is not constantly looking for, and therefore cannot detect all, instances of AFib.)
+This feature is not constantly looking for, and therefore cannot detect all instances of AFib.)

 Fatigue or hyperventilation is common after strenuous activity.
 Symptoms of palpitation, lightheadedness, and chest pains can require prompt medical assistance.